 What Happens at A Visit?

-When you arrive at the correctional centre you will be required to prove your identity and pass through security.
+When you are visiting someone in jail you will be required to prove your identity and pass through security.
 This process could involve sniffer dogs and a metal detector.

-If the correctional centre has a concern for the safety of you or the inmate, or if they otherwise believe it to be necessary, you may be required to meet for a non-contact visit, where you are separated from the inmate by glass, and no physical contact is allowed.
+If the correctional centre has a concern for the safety of you or the inmate, or if they believe it to be necessary for some other reason, you may be required to meet for a non-contact visit.
+This is a visit where you are separated from the inmate by glass, and no physical contact is allowed.

 Can I Take Children to a Visit?

 Children can visit inmates, but they must be accompanied by an adult.
-If you are bringing children with you to a visit remember that you need to bring identification for them as well as yourself (passport or birth certificate).
+If you are bringing children with you when visiting someone in jail, remember that you need to bring identification for them as well as yourself (passport or birth certificate).

 If you don’t think that your children will be able to behave themselves for the duration of a visit, or you do not want to take them with you there are childcare facilities called SHINE at several correctional centres where you can leave your children while you visit an inmate.
 For more information call 9714 3000 (Sydney); 4582 2141 (Windsor); 6332 5957 (Bathurst) or visit www.shineforkids.org.au.